joannakl/cs102/syllabus.markdown

 If you miss an assessment due to a religious observance, illness, family emergency, or any other reason beyond your control, you need to notify your instructor ahead of time (in case of a planned absence) or as soon as possible (in case of an unplanned emergency absence).
 Trying to excuse/explain the absence two weeks after it happened will not work.

-- To account for any missed  in-class quizzes or polls, recitation activities or lab assignments, several (approximately one fourth) lowest scores in the participation and progress category will be dropped at the end of the semester.
+- To account for any missed  in-class pop quizzes or polls, recitation attendance or lab assignments, several (approximately one fourth) lowest and missing scores in the participation and progress category will be dropped at the end of the semester.
 All reasons for missing something in this category are treated in exactly the same way: absence due to illness, religious observance, late registration, oversleeping or ....
 If you miss one of the assessments from this category, you do not need to notify us.

-- If you miss one of the take-home quizzes, the part of the grade based on take-home quizzes will be based on the remaining take-home quizzes.
-You need to notify Professor Klukowska about a missed take-home quiz as described above, otherwise the grade for such a quiz will count as zero. <br/>
+- If you miss one of the in-class paper-based quizzes (PBQs), the part of the grade based on PBQs will be based on the remaining ones.
+You need to notify Professor Klukowska about a missed PBQ, otherwise the grade for such a quiz will count as zero. <br/>
-If you miss more than one take-home quiz, you need to discuss it with the instructor immediately.
+If you miss more than one PBQ, you need to discuss it with the instructor immediately.
 You will not be excused from more than one quiz for any reason.

+- If you miss one of the in-class coding quizzes (CQs), the part of the grade based on CQs will be based on the remaining ones.
+You need to notify Professor Klukowska about a missed CQ, otherwise the grade for such a quiz will count as zero. <br/>
+If you miss more than one CQ, you need to discuss it with the instructor immediately.
+You will not be excused from more than one quiz for any reason.

+- If you miss one of the code reading projects, the part of the grade based on CRPs will be based on the remaining ones.
+You need to notify Professor Klukowska about a missed CRP, otherwise the grade for such a project will count as zero. <br/>
+If you miss more than one CRP, you need to discuss it with the instructor immediately.
+You will not be excused from more than one quiz for any reason.

-- If you miss the midterm exam, the final exam will be counted in its place.
-You should contact [cas.deanforstudents@nyu.edu](mailto:cas.deanforstudents@nyu.edu) for verification of the reason for a missed exam.
+- If you miss either part of the midterm exam, the corresponding part of the final exam will be counted in its place.
+You should contact Professor Klukowska about a missed midterm exam right away, otherwise the grade may be counted as zero.

-- If you miss the final exam, you will receive a grade of _incomplete_ in the course.
+- If you miss the final exam, you should request a grade of _incomplete_ for the course.
 You will need to take an alternative make-up exam at the start of the following regular semesters (either spring or fall) at the time and place chosen by the instructor.
-You should contact [cas.deanforstudents@nyu.edu](mailto:cas.deanforstudents@nyu.edu) for verification of the reason for a missed exam.
+You can request a grade of _incomplete_ on Albert.

 - If you miss the due date for one of the programming projects, refer to the section below.

 ### Late Programming Projects

-For each project, you will have a _5-hour buffer window_ after the due date.
-You can submit or resubmit the project during this time without any point penalty.
-You do not need to use your _freebie days_ (see below) if you submit your assignment during this 5-hour buffer window.

-Each student is granted seven _freebie days_ at the start of the semester.
-The _freebie days_ can be used for any project except for the first one and the last one.
-If you are unable to submit a programming project on time due to religious observance, illness, family emergency, or any other reason beyond your control, you can use your freebie days to avoid point deductions for lateness on the assignment.

-To use your _freebie days_, submit the project as soon as possible after the due date passes and then complete the [Freebie Days Request form](https://forms.gle/gSqPWKjMwi72nVvx7) (https://forms.gle/gSqPWKjMwi72nVvx7).
-<br/>Note: You are responsible for keeping track of how many _freebie days_ you use and how many you still have.
-You are responsible for submitting the form as soon as you submit your final version of the project.
-Do not submit the form multiple times for the same project.
-Such submissions will result in incorrect grading of your project and you will, likely, end up with a lower grade than you would have otherwise.
-We will not be revising project grades because of your errors in the form submission.

-_Freebie days_ are not transferable and they expire at the end of the semester.

-Once you run out of _freebie days_, the late project submissions lose 10% of their original score for each day they are late.
-If the project has multiple parts, the late penalties apply to the entire project not only the parts that are submitted late.
-If you submit the project 5-24 hours late, the maximum score is 90 (instead of 100).
-If you submit the project 24-48 hours late, the maximum score is 80 (instead of 100), etc.
+When you submit the programming project before the posted due date, you will receive 5 bonus points for that project.

+Anybody can submit the code for the project for additional five days after the official due date.
+There will be no point deductions for projects submitted within that five-day window.
+No submissions will be accepted after these additional five days pass.

+The graders will start grading once all submissions are made.

 **No programming projects will be accepted after the last day of classes.**